freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### May 5, 2023
+1. Learn to code in Python from one of the greatest living Computer Science professors, Harvard's David J. Malan.
+This is the newest course in freeCodeCamp's partnership with Harvard.
+It will teach you Python programming fundamentals like functions, conditionals, loops, libraries, file I/O, and more.
+If you are new to Python, or to coding in general, this is an excellent place to start.
+(16 hour YouTube course): https://www.freecodecamp.org/news/learn-python-from-harvard-university/

+2. And if you want to use your Python for data science, this course on Regression Analysis will help you understand relationships in your data.
+You'll learn concepts that underpin many machine learning algorithms, such as Linear Regression, Polynomial Regression, Feature Engineering, and more.
+And you'll reinforce your understanding along the way by coding several Python projects.
+(10 hour YouTube course): https://www.freecodecamp.org/news/master-regression-analysis-for-machine-learning/

+3. There's not a public API for everything.
+Sometimes developers have to resort to scraping.
+Scraping is a technique where you extract data directly from a webpage.
+And Python makes scraping so much easier.
+This course will teach you how to code your own Scrapy spider to crawl websites.
+Then you'll learn how to clean your data, build pipelines, and ultimately automate the entire process in the cloud.
+(5 hour YouTube course): https://www.freecodecamp.org/news/use-scrapy-for-web-scraping-in-python/

+4. But if you have a website of your own and you don't want people to scrape it, you can provide an API for them instead.
+This freely available REST API Handbook will teach you how to code your own API using Node.js and Express.
+You'll also learn how to write tests for your API to ensure it works reliably.
+This is very important if you don't like waking up late at night to fix outages.
+You'll even learn how to document your API using a tool called Swagger. (full book): https://www.freecodecamp.org/news/build-consume-and-document-a-rest-api

+5. You may have run Git's Merge command before.
+You may even have messed up a Git Merge before, resulting in a lot of extra work for yourself.
+To many, Git Merge is a mystery.
+But to you, no more.
+This definitive guide to Git's Merge feature will finally put those ambiguities to rest.
+And for the rest of your life, when you do a Git Merge, you'll do so with confidence that you actually understand what the heck is going on.
+(1 hour read): https://www.freecodecamp.org/news/the-definitive-guide-to-git-merge/

+It's been an amazing week for open learning resources.
+And these are just some of the books and courses the freeCodeCamp community published this week.

+If you haven't read my book yet, you should.
+It's called "How to Learn to Code and Get a Developer Job" and it's fully available on freeCodeCamp.
+It's really long, so you can bookmark it and read it at your own pace: https://www.freecodecamp.org/news/learn-to-code-book/

+Quote of the Week: *"Python is a truly wonderful language.
+When somebody comes up with a good idea, it takes about 1 minute and five lines to program something that almost does what you want.
+Then it takes only an hour to extend the script to 300 lines, after which it still does almost what you want."* — Jack Jansen, Scientific Programmer and Software Engineer

+### Apr 28, 2023
+1. If you're new to HTML, CSS, and JavaScript, this freeCodeCamp course is for you.
+Jess, AKA CoderCoder, will walk you through building your own social media dashboard app step-by-step.
+You'll build a simple website, then optimize it for different device sizes.
+You'll learn how to use hover states for your interactive elements, and even add a day-night mode toggle.
+This course touches on so many key skills, including how to create a GitHub repository for your code, how to approach basic web design, and how to keep accessibility top of mind.
+(7 hour YouTube course): https://www.freecodecamp.org/news/create-a-simple-website-with-html-css-javascript/

+2. React is a powerful front end development JavaScript library.
+And one of its key components is React Router.
+This tool helps you pipe all your different React elements together into a sophisticated app.
+In this course, you'll learn on React Router 6 from renowned JavaScript instructor Bob Ziroll.
+He'll guide you through coding your own production-grade dynamic web app.
+(10 hour YouTube course): https://www.freecodecamp.org/news/learn-react-router-6-full-course/

+3. We've been talking a lot about the impact of Generative AI and Large Language Models (LLMs) like GPT-4.
+These are impacting software development in a lot of profound ways.
+And they're also making a splash in the field of cybersecurity.
+It turns out you can use LLMs to analyze threat patterns, write incident reports, and even debug your code.
+But this comes with its own set of risks, writes Daniel Iwugo.
+His primer will give you a higher fidelity lens through which you can look at AI and its implications for security.
+(20 minute read): https://www.freecodecamp.org/news/large-language-models-and-cybersecurity/

+4. Even with all the recent AI breakthroughs, code still doesn't deploy itself.
+DevOps engineers and even regular devs need to know how to push their code to the internet.
+This beginner tutorial will explain common strategies you can use to deploy your code to production.
+You'll learn about Rolling Deployment, Blue/Green Deployment, and my personal favorite, Canary Deployment.
+(20 minute read): https://www.freecodecamp.org/news/application-deployment-strategies/

+5. I'm obsessed with learning.
+I'm constantly looking for ways to learn more efficiently so I can cram more into the 30-watt computer that is my brain.
+Which is why I was jazzed to read this guide by Otavio Ehrenberger.
+He shows you how to use tools like Python, Anki, and ChatGPT to automate your flashcard workflows and turbo-charge your learning.
+(15 minute read): https://www.freecodecamp.org/news/supercharged-studying-with-python-anki-chatgpt/

+Quote of the Week: *"In a relatively short time we've taken a system built to resist destruction by nuclear weapons and made it vulnerable to toasters."* — Jeff Jarmoc, cybersecurity researcher, speaking of the World Wide Web and the Internet of Things

 ### Apr 21, 2023
 1. The freeCodeCamp community just published a comprehensive project-based course on ChatGPT and the OpenAI API.
 This cutting-edge course will help you harness the power of Generative AI and Large Language Models.
 You'll learn from legendary programming teacher Ania Kubów.
 She'll walk you through building 5 projects that leverage OpenAI's APIs: a SQL query generator, a custom ChatGPT React app, a DALL-E image creator, and more.
 (5 hour YouTube course): https://www.freecodecamp.org/news/chatgpt-course-use-the-openai-api-to-create-five-projects/